Systems & Infrastructure

 Layer 02

-An AI agent is only useful if you can run it from the places where work actually happens.
+An agent is only useful if you can run it from the places where work happens.

-- Isolated execution — each agent runs with exactly the permissions it needs and nothing else
+- Sandboxed execution — every agent runs isolated, with exactly the permissions its config grants and nothing more

 Layer 03